-We are especially interested in helping those who have lost a loved one.
-To get in touch, please email office@co-gassafety.co.uk.
+We are especially interested in helping those who have lost a loved one or who are suffering.
+To get in touch please email office@co-gassafety.co.uk

 You can also telephone or text Stephanie Trotter on 07803 088688.
-If she can't talk to you, please leave your name, number and email address and she will do her utmost to contact you and help, especially in emergencies and for anyone who has lost a loved one.
-Stephanie will try to be accessible to help you at all times, but if she is not available, you can contact a specialist solicitor for free initial legal advice.
-Please see contact details for a solicitor on our website at http://www.co-gassafety.co.uk/
+If she can't talk to you, please leave your name, number and email address and she will call you back.
+Stephanie will do her utmost to contact you and help, especially in emergencies & for anyone who has lost a loved one.
+Stephanie will try to be accessible to help you at all times, but if she is not available you can contact a solicitor for free initial legal advice.
+It is vital to preserve evidence.
+Please see contact details which we will put up if necessary on our website at www.co-gassafety.co.uk